tldr-pages/tldr/pages/common/next.md

 `next start`

-- Start the compiled application in a specific port:
+- Start the compiled application and listen on a specific port:

 `next start --port {{port}}`